 - Spread the peanut butter cups over the top.

-- Bake for 30 minutes or until a thoothpick inserted into the center of the batter comes out clean.
+- Bake for 30 minutes or until a toothpick inserted into the centre of the batter comes out clean.

 - Remove from the oven and cool.

 - When the dessert has cooled cut it into bars, small ones or larger ones, depending on preference.

 - What we couldn't eat we just froze.
 We took pieces out of the freezer as needed.
 The bars thawed in no time and were just as moist as when they were first baked.